FarronF/limerick-council-meetings/meetings/2021/11/18-Monthly Meeting of Municipal District of Cappamore_Kilmallock/Agenda - Monthly Meeting of Municipal District of Cappamore_Kilmallock - 18th November 2021.md

 district (b) and what is the breakdown of locations.

-(c) How many Council houses are vacant in the District.---
+(c) How many Council houses are vacant in the District.
+---